Leche (Illya Kuryaki and the Valderramas album)

 Leche (English: Milk) is the fifth studio album by Argentine musical duo Illya Kuryaki and the Valderramas, released on 10 August 1999, through Universal Music Argentina.
-The album was produced by Dante Spinetta and Emmanuel Horvilleur, the two members of the duo, with production from Nico Cota and Sergio Verdinelli in some tracks, and features American rapper Bootsy Collins in the last track of the album.
+The album was produced by Dante Spinetta and Emmanuel Horvilleur, the two members of the duo, with production from Nico Cota and Sergio Verdinelli in some tracks, and features Parliament-Funkadelic bass player Bootsy Collins in the last track of the album.

 At the 1st Annual Latin Grammy Awards, the album was nominated for Best Rock Album.

 Background

-The album was recorded both in Argentina, at studios Circo Beat and Diosa Salvaje, and in United States, where the album was finished, it was produced by the duo with Nico Cota and Sergio Verdinelli having production credits on the tracks "Lo Que Nos Mata" and "Coolo", respectively, the album also features an appearance of American rapper Bootsy Collins on the track "DJ Droga".
+The album was recorded both in Argentina, at studios Circo Beat and Diosa Salvaje, and in United States, where the album was finished, it was produced by the duo with Nico Cota and Sergio Verdinelli having production credits on the tracks "Lo Que Nos Mata" and "Coolo", respectively, the album also features an appearance of Parliament-Funkadelic bass player Bootsy Collins on the track "DJ Droga".
 The album spawned the singles "Coolo" and "Jennifer del Estero", the former became one of the most successful songs by the duo, the music video for "Coolo" features Nelson de la Rosa, a Dominican actor who was one of the shortest men on earth during his life.

 References to sex appear throughout the album both in the lyrics of the songs as well as its names, "Guerrilla Sexua" ("Sexual Guerrilla") features the lines "yo solo pretendo probarla, meter mi sexo en su frutilla me alcanza" ("I just want to taste her, to put my sex in her strawberry is enough") while the name for the song "Coolo" is a misspelt way to say "culo" ("ass" or "butt" in Spanish).
 In comparison to their previous album, Versus (1997), the album is more upbeat and features a wider mix of genres, Spinetta has said that "we needed to make an album like Leche to play live again, Versus was very slow and we wanted to play and break everything, we made Leche by rehearsing with the band, more than half of the lyrics were written in the studio, we wanted the music to permeate the lyrics, it was not like Versus which had a lyrical plan, Leche has its lyrics but its more physical".
 Following the release of the album the duo said that "it is without a doubt our best album and it happened naturally because we came from slower songs and we wanted to dance so we let ourselves mix rap with funk and soul".